srobo/kitbook/docs/competition/teams/role-descriptions/reception.md

 * Spare MCFs to allow visitors to enter.
 * Pens to fill in MCFs.
 * Wristbands to give to entrants.
-* Competition leaflets to give to teams
+* Competitor booklets to give to teams